5G-MAG/rt-5gms-media-stream-handler/Readme.md

-# 5G-MAG Reference Tools: 5GMS Media Stream Handler
+# 5GMSd Media Stream Handler

-This repository holds the 5GMS Media Stream Handler implementation of the 5G-MAG Reference Tools.
+This repository holds the 5GMSd Media Stream Handler implementation of the 5G-MAG Reference Tools.

 ## Introduction

+The 5GMSd Media Stream Handler is a 5GMSd client component that forms part of the 5G Media Services framework as defined in ETSI TS 126.501.
+A Media Stream Handler (Media Player) enables playback and rendering of a media presentation based on a media player entry and exposing some basic controls such as play, pause, seek, stop to the 5GMSd-Aware Application.
+It consumes media from the 5GMSd AS at reference point M4d.

+### About the implementation

-The 5GMS Media Stream Handler is an Android library that includes the [ExoPlayer](https://github.com/google/ExoPlayer) as a dependency.
-The 5GMS Media Stream Handler implements an adapter around the ExoPlayer APIs to expose TS.26.512 M7d interface functionality.
+The 5GMSd Media Stream Handler is an Android library that includes the [ExoPlayer](https://github.com/google/ExoPlayer) as a dependency.
+The 5GMSd Media Stream Handler implements an adapter around the ExoPlayer APIs to expose TS.26.512 M7d interface functionality.
 Moreover, a `MediaSessionHandlerAdapter` establishes a Messenger connection to the [Media Session Handler](https://github.com/5G-MAG/rt-5gms-media-session-handler).
-The 5GMS Media Stream Handler is included as an Android library by 5GMS Aware Application.
+The 5GMSd Media Stream Handler is included as an Android library by 5GMSd-Aware Application.

-For downlink media streaming the Media Stream Handler enables playback and rendering of a media presentation based on a media player entry and exposing some basic controls such as play, pause, seek, stop to the 5GMSd-Aware Application.
+### Specifications

+A list of specification related to this repository is available in the [Standards Wiki](https://github.com/5G-MAG/Standards/wiki/5G-Downlink-Media-Streaming-Architecture-(5GMSd):-Relevant-Specifications).

 ## Downloading